-The driver shall not smoke or 'vape' in a licensed vehicle at any time.
+Therefore, tThe driver shall-must not smoke or 'vape' in a licensed vehicle at any time.

 The driver shall not drink or eat in the vehicle whilst conveying passengers.

 The driver must ensure that the noise emitted from any sound equipment in the vehicle does not cause annoyance to any persons, whether inside or outside the vehicle.